Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/9/2024</td>
+<td align="center">10/10/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUE9WQ3/so-what-if-i-like-her">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G14UVQWQ1/goodbye-old-deer-hello-new-deer">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After a successful first mission, Jugyeong decides to relax and help out Seojun with his<br>part-time job at a festival.
-Everything is going well, until Suho shows up and a<br>small plushie ignites a fierce battle between the two boys.</p>
+<p align="center">It is now winter and the Deer Club decides to go to a shrine for<br>Hatsumode.
+There, they see Nokotan being worshipped as the god of the shrine.
+Koshitan gets<br>jerked around from the beginning of the new year.</p>
 </td>
 </tr>
 </table>